|

 Introduction: In 1947, an Arab boy threw a rock into some caves to ride out his goats who had wandered into them.
 When the rock hit he heard the sound of breaking pottery and found clay jars containing ancient scrolls.
 Called the Dead Sea Scrolls.

-It was truly "treasure in earthen vessels."
+This ancient manuscripts were truly "treasure in earthen vessels."

-What was the "treasure" Paul spoke of?
+The question were need to ask in studying this passage of God's word is "What was the "treasure" Paul spoke of?"
 What was this treasure in earthen vessels and why did he say it was in "earthen" vessels.
 Things of great value are normal housed in special and expensive boxes, cases or containers.
-If you had a great expensive diamond would you ring of a tin or iron.
+If you had a very expensive diamond would you have the jeweler set it on a ring made of iron or tin?
 Of course not it would be set in a gold ring or some precious metal.

 His description is important to understanding the meaning of the passage.
 Let's examine the passage and find the treasure.